approov/approov-service-alamofire/README.md

 ```

 This will result in the Approov JWT token being appended to the `Bearer ` value of the `Authorization` header allowing your back end solution to reuse any code relying in `Authorization` header.
+Please note that the default values for `approovTokenHeader` is `Approov-Token` and the `approovTokenPrefix` is set to an empty string.

 ## Token Binding
 The Approov SDK allows any string value to be bound to a particular token by computing its SHA256 hash and placing its base64 encoded value inside the `pay` claim of the JWT token.
 The property `ApproovInterceptor.bindHeader` takes the name of the header holding the value to be bound.
 This only needs to be called once but the header needs to be present on all API requests using Approov.
 It is also crucial to set the `ApproovInterceptor.bindHeader` property before any token fetch occurs, like token prefetching being enabled in the `ApproovSession` constructor, since setting the value to be bound invalidates any (pre)fetched token.